-The following document highlights the rights of the carer which is outlined in Western Australia's state legislation under the "Carers Recognition Act 2004".
+The following document highlights the rights of the carer which is outlined in Western Australia's state legislation under the "Carers Recognition Act 2004".14 www.carerswa.asn.au/young-carers-school-policy/

 You can also adopt this policy if your school has not yet developed one.
 We recommend including young carers, young people, parents and staff in the development of your school's policy.